Looking to get rid of some old junk? Your unused stuff could be someone else's treasure.

 How much work do I have to do?
 It takes about half a minute to post a listing, and you don't need to bother with shipping.
 As with Craigslist, for the sake of staying safe when meeting with virtual strangers for the transaction, it's a good idea to meet buyers in a public location.

-Fees: Selling can be more profitable for certain items than other sites, as there are no fees, and you can be paid cash in hand.
+Fees: Selling can be more profitable for certain items than other sites, as there are no fees in the item isn't being shipped, and you can be paid cash in hand.
+Fees for items shipped are dependent on the item being sold.

 Good for getting rid of old stuff?
 Yes.
 With thousands of new posts every day – compared to eBay's hundreds of thousands – there's less competition for your old stuff, and many neighborhood buyers may pick your everyday junk over someone else's simply because it saves them gas or shipping fees.